 Fighting the Charges

 As stated above, one of the best things you can do in order to fight the charges is to get a valid California driver’s license as soon as possible, which will usually result in the charges being reduced to an infraction.
-If this isn’t an option because you were too young, it’s possible you were charged with another crime, such as joyriding.
-In these cases, your San Diego juvenile lawyer may be able to negotiate a plea bargain where you are only charged with driving without a valid license, helping you escape other, more serious charges.
+If this isn’t an option because you were too young, it’s possible you were also charged with another offense, such as joyriding.
+In this case, your lawyer may be able to negotiate a plea bargain where you are only charged with driving without a valid license, helping you escape other, more serious charges.

-Other defenses to this crime may include the fact that you are not legally required to have a license because you live out of state or only moved to California in the past 20 days.
+Other defenses to this crime may include the fact that you did not violate the law as are not legally required to have a license because you live out of state or only moved to California in the past 20 days.
 Similarly, if you have a valid license, but just didn’t have it with you at the time you were stopped, proving you have a license will result in the charges being changed to failure to present a driver’s license, which is only an infraction.

-Finally, if you were driving someone to the hospital due to a medical emergency or were reacting to any other form of emergency, you have a full defense against the charges.
+Finally, if you were driving someone to the hospital due to a medical emergency or were reacting to any other form of emergency, you have a full defense against the charges in court.

 Image by Chuttersnap